caseyCantCode/discord-bot-lib-bot/README.md

-# This repo if a some what advance discord bot with a command handler and event handler made with [discord-bot-lib](https://npmjs.com/discord-bot-lib)
+# This repo is a some what advance discord bot with a command handler and event handler made with [discord-bot-lib](https://npmjs.com/discord-bot-lib)